Uplifting End of Life Care

 Palliative Care & Emotional Support

-A Seasons Hospice Registered Nurse (RN) is the manager of a patient’s care services.
-Each Seasons Hospice patient will be assigned a dedicated nurse to care for them during their time at Seasons.
+At Seasons Hospice, Registered Nurses (RNs) are the managers of patient care services.
+Each Seasons Hospice patient will be assigned a dedicated nurse to care for them during their time with Seasons.

 Although Seasons Hospice employs geriatric and palliative care specialists, your loved one will never be required to part with their current physician.
-Many of our patients choose to keep their existing physicians, who work in tandem with our on-staff physicians.
+Many of our patients choose to keep their existing physicians and request that they work in tandem with our on-staff physicians.